Field-mediated locomotor dynamics on highly deformable surfaces: Supplementary Materials

+\subsubsection{Movie S2: Trajectory of the heavy car (200 gr.) moving on elastic membrane: Retrograde precessing orbit}

-A video of a robotic vehicle driving on an elastic membrane with a central depression of $9.6$ cm.
+\textbf{A typical precessing orbit (retrograde):} A video of a robotic vehicle driving on an elastic membrane with a central depression of $9.6$ cm.
 Instantaneous velocity and radius ($r$) are marked with red and green arrows, respectively.
-The heading angle is the angle between the velocity and radius.
-The trajectory in radius-heading space is shown simultaneously during the locomotion.
-Color bar represents the time.
-The radius of the trajectory is almost constant over the revolutions and the heading angle stays at $90^\circ$.
+The tracking shows that the apsis of the orbit is rotating in the opposite direction of the orbit.